Bodera/quickCourse_DataStructures/04-Big-O-Notation.md

 ## Examples

-Now we're gonna explore a few basic examples and see how to apply some techniques to figure out the complexity of some algorithm.
+Now we're going to explore a few basic examples and see how to apply some techniques to figure out the complexity of some algorithm.

 Does your algorithm perform elementary operations like arithmetics, needs to declare some auxiliary variables maybe accessing an external source, or works with a fixed-size array length along the entire process?
-Must probably that the complexity notation for this algorithm is **O(1)** because the resources expended during runtime doesn't have much to do with the input size lenght but really with the implementation of the algorithm.
+Must probably that the complexity notation for this algorithm is **O(1)** because the resources expended during runtime doesn't have much to do with the input size length but really with the implementation of the algorithm.

 Does your algorithm traverses through an array and at every element it just updates some reference, maybe to populate a new collection or even mutate the original array?
-Must probably that the complexity notation for this algorithm is **O(N)**, the resources expended scalates in a direct proportion as the input size increases.
+Must probably that the complexity notation for this algorithm is **O(N)**, the resources expended scales in a direct proportion as the input size increases.

-Does you algorithm takes two or more inputs, like two different arrays and loop through them?
+Does your algorithm take two or more inputs, like two different arrays and loop through them?
 In that scenario the complexity notation for this function could be denoted as **O(M + N)** meaning a linear complexity reflects the total size of both inputs.
 And if this algorithm traverses the first array for every element inside the second array you may denote the complexity as **O(M^2 + N)**.

 See how complexity notations can be combined to denote exactly how an algorithm behaves.